 The LIRR Expansion Project includes the construction of an additional track along a 9.8-mile stretch of the railroad’s heavily traversed Main Line corridor between Floral Park and Hicksville.
-The project also includes elimination of seven street-level grade crossings, station renovations, new signals and switches, substation replacements, and other upgrades to improve safety and enhance the reliability of passenger rail service.
+The project also includes elimination of eight street-level grade crossings, station renovations, new signals and switches, substation replacements, and other upgrades to improve safety and enhance the reliability of passenger rail service.

 What are the project benefits?

 Fewer delays and improved service reliability by way of an additional track, and extensive infrastructure upgrades, including signals and switches

 Better service to employment centers on Long Island and in New York City

 Less crowded trains for a smoother commute, and stations that accommodate full-length trains, avoiding the need to walk through train cars to exit

 Quicker service recovery after delay-inducing incidents

 Fewer cars on the road, easing traffic congestion and improving air quality